What are cloud misconfigurations?

 A cloud misconfiguration is an incorrect configuration of a cloud system that may lead to vulnerabilities.
 These misconfigurations typically occur when a user, administrator or team fails to implement the correct security settings in a cloud application – such as a SaaS application or an IaaS environment.
 Unfortunately, a simple misconfiguration issue can expose data, making it vulnerable to leakage or theft.
 Gartner’s Hype Report predicts by 2025, 99% of cloud security incidents will be traced back to preventable misconfigurations made by end-users.

-Recently, Amazon-owned Twitch announced a security incident that exemplifies this issue.
+Further to the Toyota breach, Amazon-owned Twitch announced a security incident that exemplifies this issue.
 In a statement, Twitch stated, “the incident was a result of a server configuration change that allowed improper access by an unauthorised third party.”
 Twitch is not the first or the last company to fall victim to a cloud misconfiguration issue.
 However, that’s not to say cloud misconfigurations are inevitable.
 With the right tools, procedures and governance structures, enterprises can reduce their chances of accidental data exposure in the cloud.

 What are cloud services?

 The National Institute of Standards and Technology (“NIST) defines cloud computing as “a model for enabling ubiquitous, convenient, on-demand network access to a shared pool of configurable computing resources that can be rapidly provisioned and released with minimal management effort or service provider interaction.”
 Examples of popular cloud applications include email services such as Gmail and Office 365, data storage services like Dropbox and Google Drive and customer relationship management systems like Oracle and Workday.